nikhilbadyal/learn-git/GitCommands.md

 21.`git commit --ammend`- One of the common undos takes place when you commit too early and possibly forget to add some files, or you mess up your commit message.
-If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option
+If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option.
+The commit made by ammend will be a totally new commit and will replace the previous commit.
+So it's an ideal thing to only ammed if there are minor variations like typos.
+22. `git reset HEAD <file>` - Used to unstage file.